CourseChat/InfrastructureChat/lecture/ses11-July5-Wed-morn-DR.md

 		- webserver must talk to a database containing the web site
 ### 29:26 Create new domain for our projects
 		- create EX01.csi.berkeley domain, or EX01project.org; or .net; or other Top Level Domain; .tv--Tuvalu, .ly--Libya, .ai - Anguilla; draw.io--Indian Ocean;
+		- 37:00
 		- fiber optic global networks;
-		- hurricane-electric; he.net; short domain name means it's old. global network map
+### 40:20  hurricane-electric; he.net; short domain name means it's old.
+See all the global fibers on the global network map
 		- Select one undersea fiber, note the names of endpoints, find IP numbers for racks at each end.
 Packets flow.
 Show the datacenters at each end; 1U; 19 inches; 42U high;
 			- how many 1U units were needed for a certain website size?
 		- How to render Finite Element Analysis results as an interactive 3D visualization on the CSI website;  embed it in the website;
 		- New set of links that enable each project;
 		- "what happens when you type a url in a search engine?  a typical interview question." the seven OSI layers; necessary to know to fix it when it doesn't work.
+### 40:08 The difference between a web site and a web application
+	- how do we integrate our LLL chat?
+We need a database.
+	- how do I connect my database to my webserver?

-### Display of Digital Twin
+### How we should display our Digital Twin
 - Can use Cesium, and a JavaScript wrapper--Terria-- for Cesium to put all  UCB campus data in one place, then create 3D display.
 See Australian universities as example.
 - Digital Twin: Jason: site in slack; Australian universities built pioneer visualization of digital twins, and GIS systems.
 Terria.github;
 		- Holds other mapping engines in a container; Australia's digital twin ecosystem;